 This really wasn’t good.

 Oh shit, I thought.
-Did they find my website.
-All that anti-defense budget stuff and pro-Palestinian sentiment isn’t going to go over very well with this crowd.
+Did they find my website?
+All that anti-defense budget stuff and the pro-Palestinian sentiment aren’t going to go over very well with this crowd.
 The second officer started to grill me all over again.